Who We Are

 MDEC members teach developmental courses at colleges and universities; develop and administer programs concerned with academic success; counsel underprepared students; assess placement and exit measurements in developmental courses and programs; serve as developmental education’s liaison with business, government, and industry; network on state and national levels with other developmental educators; and advocate for developmental education.

 MDEC has grown out of a small group of Michigan educators who began meeting on December 2, 1981, at Wayne County Community College to share information, strategies, research, and concerns about the future of developmental education.
-In 1984 MDEC became an affiliate of the National Association for Developmental Education (NADE).
+In 1984 MDEC became an affiliate of the National Association for Developmental Education (NADE) and the new National Organization for Student Success, which is NADE’s new name.

 There are several advantages to being a member of MDEC.